Tips for Planning a Vegan Wedding Buffet – Part 1

 This first part covers menu planning ideas and menu suggestions, a timetable for making the food and some flavour hacks.
 In the second part, coming next week, there are some last minute food ideas, venue tips and food hygiene info plus some troubleshooting.

 You can use these tips for most vegan buffets: birthday, Xmas, picnic etc. Ideally you’ll already have some experience of organising buffets.
-If you haven’t try and get some practice in before the wedding, as wedding buffets can be challenging and expectations are usually high.
-Good luck and feel free to contact us if you have got any questions that aren’t covered here.
+If you haven’t, try and get some practice in before the wedding, as wedding buffets can be challenging and expectations are usually high.
+Good luck and feel free to contact us if you’ve got any questions that aren’t covered here.

 Work out the menu

-Ideally plan this at least a couple months in advance.
+Ideally plan this at least a couple of months in advance.
 Things that could influence your menu:

-- Play to your strengths – what are the killer dishes you make that everyone will enjoy at a wedding?
+- Play to your strengths – what are the show-stopping dishes you make that everyone will enjoy at a wedding?
 Pick some of these that go together and build a menu around them.

 - Is there a theme or style – Indian, Mediterranean, Chinese, pizza, picnic, salad bar, tapas, burgers, kebabs, finger food.

 - Does anyone have allergies?
 We are requested to make gluten free options at almost every wedding we cater.
 Nut free is less common, soya-free requests not common at all for us.
 The law around labelling gluten free food is complicated: read about it on the Food Standards Agency’s website.

 - Finger or fork? – if people aren’t eating at a table, try and have food that can picked up or eaten with a fork, because food that needs to be cut can be tricky if guests are balancing a plate on their knee or standing up and eating.